 9. International transfers (including outside the EEA and to third parties)

 9.1 We may transfer personal data internationally, including outside the EEA, and to any third party located internationally (including to The Myers-Briggs Company Limited in the UK in respect of EU personal data, and to our parent company, The Myers-Briggs Company, in the US) where we are permitted to do so for that transfer under Articles 44 to 49 of the GDPR.
 Where we transfer EU personal data to The Myers-Briggs Company Limited in the UK. this is covered by the European Commission’s decision on adequacy dated 28th June 2021, and where the transfer is to our parent company in the US, this is under EU standard contractual clauses.

-9.2 For the purposes hereof, it is agreed that The Myers-Briggs Company shall be permitted to transfer personal data internationally, including outside the EEA, and to such third parties as set forth in the List of Third Parties and Transfers ex-EEA, provided the appropriate safeguard mechanisms remain in place.
+9.2 For the purposes hereof, it is agreed that The Myers-Briggs Company shall be permitted to transfer personal data internationally, including outside the EEA, and to such third parties as set forth in the List of Third Party Sub-Processors And International Transfers, provided the appropriate safeguard mechanisms remain in place.